Thomascountz/thomascountz/_posts/2020-10-06-dare-to-be-good-enough.md

 As I sit down to write, I noticed a tug at the back of my neck—a tension forming as I begin editing my words obsessively.
 It's a habit of writing characterized by my attempts at achieving the best possible outcome.
 "I know that I can write well," I tell myself, "I've just got to strike the right tempo, tone, voice..."

 I often have the same sensation when I'm writing code.
-The giants of our industry, whose shoulders I stand upon, tell me all sorts of things that should be true about my code—the way it reads, the way it's coupled to other parts of a system, and the amount of complexity its allowed to have—it's all qualified and quantified.
+The giants of our industry, whose shoulders I stand upon, tell me all sorts of things that should be true about my code—the way it reads, the way it's coupled to other parts of a system, and the amount of complexity it’s allowed to have—it's all qualified and quantified.

 This tension, of balancing all of the small discrete decisions that crop up when implementing a software feature, causes me to try to painstakingly eke out the "correct" way to do things.
 It's as if when faced with a choice, I scan through an endless tree of outcomes trying to game out what my best option would be.
 "Do I extract a shared setup for these tests, or do I duplicate it for each assertion?"
 "Under what circumstance should I choose the builder pattern over a factory method?"
 "Should this method be called `is_ready` or `is_prepared`?"
 The list goes on and on.